robuno/LDA_TopicModeling_for_News/README.md

 The project includes:
 - cleaning the dataset (removing empty content)
 - discarding words/word groups that will create pollution with regex
+- removing stopwords and applying lemmatization (WordNet)
 - selecting the parameters that make the model most successful in terms of `coherence score` and `perplexity` metrics with grid search
 - making live visualizations of the subjects reduced in size with pyLDAvis
-- preprocessing and LDA model training times
+- measuring preprocessing and LDA model training times
 - measuring and visualizing the metric success of the model for different parameters.

 External libraries and packages: